%20(16).png)

 In many schools, staffing shortages affect everything.
 Special education teachers have overwhelming caseloads, general education teachers are managing complex classrooms with limited support, counselors are stretched across grade levels, and administrators are balancing compliance, discipline, and staffing gaps.
 Everyone is being asked to do more, often without additional time or training.

 In that environment, adding “one more program” is not helpful.
-Social Cipher’s comprehensive social-emotional learning (SEL) platform, Ava, was built with these realities in mind.
+Social Cipher’s comprehensive social-emotional learning (SEL) platform was built with these realities in mind.
 Created with autistic and ADHD students in mind, the curriculum, online game, and educator dashboard are designed to provide meaningful SEL support for students while reducing adult lift.

 1) Saves Prep Time for Educators

 Time is one of the most limited resources in understaffed schools.
-With Ava, lessons, discussions, and pacing are already mapped out using Universal Design Learning (UDL) principles.
+With Social Cipher, lessons, discussions, and pacing are already mapped out using Universal Design Learning (UDL) principles.
 Educators can begin facilitation without building materials from scratch, which reduces prep time and makes it possible to deliver SEL instruction without adding to already full schedules.

-The Ava platform includes:
+The Social Cipher platform includes:

-• Ready-to-use modules based on CASEL competencies
+- Ready-to-use modules based on CASEL competencies

-• Curriculum and supplemental activities designed for neurodiverse classes
+- Curriculum and supplemental activities designed for neurodiverse classes

-• Guided discussion prompts that provide insight into how students interpret situations and make choices
+- Guided discussion prompts that provide insight into how students interpret situations and make choices

-• Adjustable pacing for different class lengths or scheduling needs
+- Adjustable pacing for different class lengths or scheduling needs

-• Built-in pre- and post-assessments to monitor skill development
+- Built-in pre- and post-assessments to monitor skill development

 These features are especially helpful in schools where classes are frequently covered by substitute teachers and educators teaching outside of their certification area.
 Staff can step in and facilitate without extra preparation or deep SEL experience.